AllenDowney/EqualityWEF/HALE/jb/tech_report.md

 1. **Neoplasms** (total importance: 28.2) — Cancer is the dominant factor for HALE, with contributions from both the overall rate and the gender gap.
 Some part of the neoplasms gap is due to past smoking patterns, as men historically smoked more than women.
 Neoplasms gained importance after removing the childhood mortality indicator, suggesting it better captures its relationship with the HALE gap without that indicator.

+2. **Unintentional Injury** (total importance: 5.69) — Unintentional injuries are the second most important factor, with contributions from both the overall rate and the gender gap.
+These injuries often show gender differences due to occupational exposures, risk-taking behaviors, and activity patterns.

-2. **Cardiovascular disease** (total importance: 5.55) — Cardiovascular disease is the second most important factor, with contributions from both the overall rate and the gender gap.
+3. **Cardiovascular disease** (total importance: 5.55) — Cardiovascular disease is the third most important factor, with contributions from both the overall rate and the gender gap.
 In many countries, cardiovascular disease rates are higher for women because cardiovascular risk increases with age, and women are more likely to live long enough to develop cardiovascular disease.
 Cardiovascular importance decreased after removing childhood mortality, suggesting some interaction between these indicators.

-3. **Unintentional Injury** (total importance: 5.69) — Unintentional injuries contribute substantially, with contributions from both the overall rate and the gender gap.
-These injuries often show gender differences due to occupational exposures, risk-taking behaviors, and activity patterns.

 4. **Chronic Respiratory disease** (total importance: 5.22) — Chronic respiratory disease contributes substantially, with contributions from both the overall rate and the gender gap.
 Like neoplasms, some part of the Chronic Respiratory disease gap is due to past smoking patterns.